Arthur Q. Bryan

 Arthur Quirk Bryan (May 8, 1899 – November 30, 1959) was an American actor and radio personality.
-He is best remembered for his longtime recurring role as well-spoken, wisecracking Dr. Gamble on the radio comedy Fibber McGee and Molly and for creating the voice of the Warner Brothers cartoon character Elmer Fudd.
+He is best remembered for his longtime recurring role as well-spoken, wisecracking Dr. Gamble on the radio comedy Fibber McGee and Molly and for voicing the Warner Bros. cartoon character Elmer Fudd.

 Early life

 Arthur Q. Bryan was born in Brooklyn, New York City, on May 8, 1899.
 He sang in a number of churches in the New York City area and had plans to be a professional singer.
 In 1918, he began working as an insurance clerk at the Mutual Life Insurance Company.
 He sang tenor with the Seiberling Singers and the Jeddo Highlanders on NBC radio.